January 20, 2022

 - Modern/contemporary exercises and combinations in the center and across the floor

-- A ballet and a modern/contemporary phrase that will be shared with you via the student application portal.
+- A ballet and a modern/contemporary phrase that will be shared with you via the student application portal or you can find the details in #5 below.

 - While we are not expecting you to submit a professional quality video, we must be able to see you clearly.